This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 We will acknowledge receipt of your report and determine whether you have sufficiently addressed the complaint by:

-• speaking with the complainant and where appropriate the person receiving aged care to find out if their concerns have been addressed, and
+• speaking with the complainant and where appropriate the consumer to find out if their concerns have been addressed, and

 • where necessary, clarifying the information in your report with you.